CIQTEK Sponsored Excellent Oral Presentation Award at the 12th Asia-Pacific EPR Symposium (APES2022)

 Biography of Dr. Sergey Veber Dr. Sergey Veber received his Ph.D. in 2009 in chemical physics from the International Tomography Center SB RAS (ITC).
 Since 2005, he collaborated with the Weizmann Institute of Science (Israel), the Free University of Berlin, the Max-Planck-Institute for Chemical Energy Conversion, and Helmholtz-Zentrum Berlin (Germany).
 He is head of the group of THz-induced processes, at the Laboratory of EPR spectroscopy in ITC, Novosibirsk.
 He is the author of more than 70 articles.
 In 2016 he received the Young Investigator Award of the International EPR (ESR) Society for “his considerable contribution to the investigation of novel thermo- and photoswitchable Cu(II)-based magnetoactive compounds by multifrequency EPR”.
 His research interests are EPR in studies of molecular magnets, phase transitions in magnetoactive compounds, and electronics engineering of EPR-related equipment.
 His current focus is the use of THz laser radiation applied to molecular magnets and spin qubits, where he is developing EPR-based experimental approaches at the Novosibirsk Free Electron Laser facility.

-X-band Benchtop Electron Paramagnetic Resonance or Electron Spin Resonance (EPR, ESR) Spectrometer The CIQTEK EPR200M is a newly designed benchtop EPR spectroscopy specializing in the qualitative and quantitative analysis of free radicals, special valence transition metal ions, and material doping and defects.
+X-Band Benchtop Electron Paramagnetic Resonance Spectrometer The CIQTEK EPR200M is a newly designed benchtop EPR spectrometer specializing in the qualitative and quantitative analysis of free radicals, transition metal ions, material doping and defects.
 It is an excellent research tool for real-time monitoring of chemical reactions, in-depth evaluation of material properties, and exploration of pollutant degradation mechanisms in environmental science.
 The EPR200M adopts a compact design and highly integrates the microwave source, magnetic field, probe, and main controller, ensuring sensitivity and stability while being compatible with diverse experimental needs.
-The user-friendly interface allows even first-time users to start quickly, making this advanced instrument truly easy to use. ★ Email our experts for custom solutions, quotes, or detailed brochures: info@ciqtek.com
+The user-friendly interface allows even first-time users to start quickly, making the EPR instrument truly easy to use. ★ Email our experts for custom solutions, quotes, or detailed brochures: info@ciqtek.com

-Modernize your old EPR spectroscopy for the cutting-edge EPR research This Modernize will bring you features including: ▶ Higher Sensitivity: Ultra-low noise microwave source and signal detection technology. ▶ Better Resolution: Precise magnetic field control technology ▶ Excellent Compatibility: Compatible with a wide range of EPR spectrometers. ▶ Fast Delivery: Complete delivery of the modernized hardware within 2 to 6 months. ▶ High-quality Service: On-site installation and 2-year warranty. ★ Email us for more details: info@ciqtek.com
+Modernize and upgrade your old EPR instrument for cutting-edge EPR research This Modernization service will bring you features including: ▶ Higher Sensitivity: Ultra-low noise microwave source and signal detection technology ▶ Better Resolution: Precise magnetic field control technology ▶ Excellent Compatibility: Compatible with a wide range of EPR spectrometers ▶ Fast Delivery: Complete delivery of the modernized hardware within 2-6 months ▶ High-quality Service: On-site installation and 2-year warranty ★ Email us for more details: info@ciqtek.com

 The CIQTEK EPR300 Electron Paramagnetic Resonance (EPR) Spectrometer incorporates the latest microwave technology and an ultra-high-performance signal processing unit, significantly enhancing detection sensitivity and signal-to-noise ratio to an unprecedented level.
-It enables precise detection and analysis of unpaired electron signals even at extremely low spin concentrations, providing a novel approach for exploring low-concentration free radicals and studying metal ions' microscopic physical and chemical properties.
-Additionally, the EPR300 supports an upgrade to the Q-band, achieving higher g-value resolution, which is advantageous for detecting anisotropic samples.
+It enables precise detection and analysis of unpaired electron signals even at extremely low spin concentrations, providing a novel approach for exploring microscopic physical and chemical properties of low-concentration substances such as free radicals and metal ions.
+Additionally, the EPR300 supports easy upgrades from X Band to Q Band, achieving higher g-value resolution, which is advantageous for detecting anisotropic samples.
 The EPR300 establishes a solid experimental foundation for cutting-edge research in life sciences, materials science, chemistry, and physics, driving scientific discoveries to new milestones.